SaraReece/cs310racconvsquirrel/README.md

 ### Development Environment

-This project was developed in Visual Studio Code
+This project was developed in Visual Studio Code.

-The code of this porject is written in Python and make special use of the PyGame, JSON, and Glob libraries.
+The code of this project is written in Python and makes special use of the PyGame, JSON, and Glob libraries.